Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Managing Tractability

-It is imperative we analyze the complexity of our proposed elimination algorithm because in the general case, the \textit{Discrete Bayes Network} formed after elimination has an exponential number of hypotheses~\cite{Murphy02phd}.
-While continuous variable elimination is quadratic in its cost, discrete elimination is exponential.
-Consider eliminating a discrete variable $m_j$ with cardinality $K$.
-The separator $\mathcal{M}_j$ is dependent on the elimination ordering, since a poor ordering can introduce fill-in, leading to a high tree-width (\aka ``dense'' clique connectivity) of the graph.
-A tree-width of $W$ for the separator $\mathcal{M}_j$ gives us a cost of $O(K^{W+1})$ on average.
-In the worst case, the cost of discrete elimination can be $O(K^{M})$, with $M$ being the total number of discrete variables in the graph.
+In the general case, the \textit{Discrete Bayes Network} formed after elimination has an exponential number of hypotheses~\cite{Murphy02phd}, making it imperative to analyze the complexity of our proposed elimination algorithm.
+This analysis allows us to suggest methods which ensure tractability.

+Continuous variable elimination has a quadratic cost $O(X^2)$ with $X$ continuous variables, with the continuous variable ordering being vital in maintaining sparsity for efficiency.
+When eliminating a variable $a$, the separator $\mathcal{S}_a$ is dependent on the elimination ordering, since a poor ordering can introduce fill-in, leading to a high tree-width (\aka ``dense'' clique connectivity) of the graph.

+Discrete variable elimination depends both on the number of discrete variables as well as the number of separators.
+For the case of $M$ discrete variables, a tree-width of $W$ for the separator $\mathcal{M}_j$ gives us a cost of $O(K^{W+1})$ on average.
+Here $K$ is the cardinality of each discrete variable which we assume to be the same without loss of generality.
+In the worst case, the cost of discrete elimination can thus be $O(K^{M})$ \aka exponential.
 This exponential cost is thus the primary reason for intractability when performing hybrid inference.